PricelessJewel05/Lita_Aws_EC2_project/README.md

 Key pair was located in the folder location and was opened in a terminal.
 After this, necessary commands were written even as due steps were followedband the apache was successfully created eventually.
 Below is the apache test page evidence showing my EC2 public IP address !{apache teatpage}(/Apachetestpagejpg)
+## Documentation of Project
+This was done on the repository created in GitHub account with the aid of README .
+I ensured files were uploaded accordingly and correctly and thereafter,committing changes and updating README.
+After the whole project was reviewed, I shared my GitHub Repository link address on my LMS account and submitted.